1nf1n17yk1ng/log4j/README.md

 ```

-## 1. run log4j.py (This whill install all the nessasary files and start the LDAP server)
+## 1. run log4j.py (This whill install all the nessasary applications and start the LDAP server)

 ```
 ifconfig tun0